MESAHub/mesa-website/01-capabilities.markdown

 ## Evolve a 2 Msun star

-Here is the evolution of a 2 Msun star from He core flash to to cool white dwarf with some nice thermal pulses at the tip of the AGB (initial Z = 0.02).
+Here is the evolution of a 2 Msun star from He core flash to cool white dwarf with some nice thermal pulses at the tip of the AGB (initial Z = 0.02).
 (40MB)